evan-erdos/trail-of-cthulhu/story/act-0/seq-1/scene-3.md

 Do you always pack your bags and leave the building at 4AM?

 PROFESSOR BIRCHWELL
-I, that's not...
 I was lucky.
 I couldn't sleep, so I thought I'd...
-I'd go out walking.
+I've been out walking.

 STUDENTS
 With a full suitcase?

-PROFESSOR BIRCHWELL
-Enough of this, I don't have to explain mysel--
+The PROFESSOR doesn't reply in any way.

 STUDENTS
---I think you do, professor.
-I think there are a lot of things you should tell us.
-For example, why did you tell that chieftian his village had trypanosomiasis?
+Why did you tell that chieftian his village had trypanosomiasis?
 We didn't find any evidence of that in the lab.

 PROFESSOR BIRCHWELL
-Th-that's nothing of your... not your concern!
-You, wh-wh-what... who are you to question my medical opinion?!
+Who are you to question my medical opinion?
 You pull something like that, you... you might kill us, or...

 STUDENTS
-It was objectively false, it can't be T.B.r, we're too far Nor--
+It was flat out wrong, it can't be T.B.r, we're too far Nor--

 PROFESSOR BIRCHWELL
-Y-You aren't, how am I supposed t-to trust you with m-my research, if I can't trust you to not, not... trust that I have...
+How am I supposed to trust you with m-my research, if I can't trust you to not, not... trust that I have...

 STUDENTS
 That you have to lie to those helpless villagers abou--

 PROFESSOR BIRCHWELL
 --You're the spies, aren't you?
-You've been spying on my research!
+You've been spying on my research.

 STUDENTS
 What on earth are you talking about?
 Wait, you mean to tell us... you're saying there's spies?
 Here?

 PROFESSOR BIRCHWELL
 You!
 You're, ah, you're right, about...
 They don't have T.B.r, I made it up.
 There's something very strange going on there, but...
 I can't... rather, I don't know what, but... but...